Tao-Ni/TNI_lab_github/join/index.md

 Welcome to our lab!
 We are looking for highly motivated PhD students and postdoc fellows from diverse backgrounds to join us!
-Please feel free to contact: tao.ni AT strubi.ox.ac.uk or tao.ni2014 AT gmail.com
+Please feel free to contact: taoni@hku.hk

-Our lab welcomes applicants all backgrounds...
+Our lab welcomes applicants all backgrounds, including computer science, biology and material sciences...

-##### Read more about our lab philosophy

-We are always welcome motivated people...

----
-## Graduate Students

-At HKU, students can apply to

----

-##### The Ni Lab participates in the following graduate programs:

-* P1
-* P2
-* P3

 ---